blegas78/autoSplitters/readme-HZD.md

 This includes few cut scene pauses in the beginning of Any% runs, as well as every time a fast travel is performed.
 This load remover checks the video feed for the "Loading...", and tells LiveSplit that it is a load whenever this appears.

+The latest load removers (.vas files) can be downloaded on the [Release Page here](https://github.com/blegas78/autoSplitters/releases)

 ## Testing